 Rotation Test Protocol

-After training on unrotated images only, we evaluate both models on the full 10,000-image test set at four rotation angles: $0^\circ$, $15^\circ$, $30^\circ$, and $45^\circ$.
-Rotations are applied via affine transformation with zero-padding.
+Both models trained on unrotated images only.
+We then evaluate on the full 10,000-image test set at $0^\circ$, $15^\circ$, $30^\circ$, and $45^\circ$ rotations applied via affine transformation with zero-padding.

 MNIST Classification Results